James W. Houck: After retirement

 After retirement from the Navy, Houck joined Penn State Law and the Penn State School of International Affairs as a Distinguished Scholar in Residence.
 He became interim dean of both schools on 1 August 2013.
 He was succeeded as dean by Hari M. Osofsky on 1 July 2017.
 On July 13, 2021, he succeeded Hari M. Osofsky as Interim Dean of Penn State Law.

 Awards

 Houck's personal decorations include the Navy Distinguished Service Medal (two awards), the Defense Superior Service Medal, the Legion of Merit (five awards), the Defense Meritorious Service Medal and the Meritorious Service Medal (three awards), the Navy Commendation Medal (two awards) and the Navy Achievement Medal.

 Personal life

-Houck currently lives in State College, Pennsylvania with his family.
+Houck currently lives in State College, Pennsylvania with his wife, Susan.